 One specific limitation of using the SCF to explore the link between human capital formation and wealth accumulation concerns the absence of variables in the data to adequately measure human capital.
 There are no test scores that characterize intelligence or aptitude, no variables identifying the field of study pursued, or indicators for the selectivity of the institution attended.
-The survey does contain a set of questions that explore attitudes toward saving and investing-the preferred time horizon of investment decisions, suitability of borrowing for luxuries, etc.-that are positively correlated with wealth, but it is difficult to rule out that these responses simply reflect exposure to wealth rather than indicators for a set of skills that result in the generation of wealth.
+The survey does contain a set of questions that explore attitudes toward saving and investing the preferred time horizon of investment decisions, suitability of borrowing for luxuries, etc. that are positively correlated with wealth, but it is difficult to rule out that these responses simply reflect exposure to wealth and are instead indicators for a set of skills that result in the generation of wealth.

 The SCF includes variables for educational attainment, but they are limited, and researchers also frequently fail to take advantage of the full range of information that is available.
-The main shortcoming of the educational attainment variable is that it simply captures highest degree earned, but none of the other dimensions of the educational attainment that help us understand variation in earnings: field of study, prestige and selectivity of institution, and performance of the student on measures of aptitude.
+The main shortcoming of the educational attainment variable is that it captures only the highest degree earned and none of the other dimensions of educational attainment that help us understand variation in earnings: field of study, prestige and selectivity of institution, and performance of the student on measures of aptitude.
 The researcher can observe that the respondent holds a bachelor's degree but does not know if they majored in mechanical engineering or art history, whether they attended a highly selective institution or an open-admission regional school, whether they barely graduated or were at the top of their class.

 Field of study on its own exhibits a strong impact on future earnings of college graduates (Figure 7).
-STEM-degree holders receive substantially higher average earnings than graduates in other fields, and workers' earnings continue to rise into their fifties.
-Arts and humanities degrees, on the other hand, plateau much earlier at substantially lower levels of earnings.
-24 When we look at BA holders by race, we see that young white and Asian workers are more likely to have pursued higher-paying fields of study than their Black and Hispanic counterparts (Table 4).
-Nearly 40 percent of young Asian BA holders (aged 25 to 40) have degrees in the highest-paying quarter of majors, compared with 17.5 percent of young Black BA holders.
-This is consistent with the findings of Carnevale et al. (2016), who report that "African Americans...are underrepresented in the number of degree holders in college majors associated with the fastest-growing, highest-paying occupations-STEM, health, and business."
+STEM-degree holders achieve substantially higher average earnings than graduates in other fields, and workers' earnings continue to rise into their fifties.
+The wages of arts- and humanities-degree holders, on the other hand, plateau much earlier at substantially lower levels.24 When we look at BA holders by race, we see that young white and Asian workers are more likely to have pursued higher-paying fields of study than their Black and Hispanic counterparts (Table 4).
+Nearly 40 percent of young Asian BA holders (aged 25 to 40) have degrees in the highest-paying quarter of majors, compared with 17.5 percent of young Black BA